 Alhambra Moorish Castle

-of course, when in Grenada, a visit to the 11th century Moorish Alhambra palace is in order.
-The Alhambra sits imposing overlooking the city of Grenada on a hilltop and but within its gates is sheer opulence and extravagance in one of the best-preserved Islamic era palaces in Europe.
-The Alhambra was built by the Islamic Moors and used as a palace for their kings during their reign of 700 years in medieval Spain.
-After the Moors were defeated by the Spanish, the palace was the home of King Ferdinand and Isabele of Spain.
-Explorer, Christopher Colombus was commissioned by Ferdinand and Isabele at the Alhambra before he set off to the Americas from Grenada.
-To reach the Alhambra we walked from our cave guesthouse, and I thought one of the best parts of the Alhambra was the walk up the hill passed the old walls, where there were few tourists and you had the lonelier parts of the castle’s ramparts, a flowing creek and waterfalls to yourself.
+Of course, a visit to the 11th-century Moorish Alhambra palace is a must when in Granada.
+The Alhambra sits imposingly on a hilltop overlooking the city, and within its gates lies sheer opulence and extravagance, making it one of the best-preserved Islamic era palaces in Europe.
+Built by the Islamic Moors, it served as a palace for their kings during their 700-year reign in medieval Spain.
+After the Moors were defeated, the palace became the residence of King Ferdinand and Queen Isabella of Spain.
+It was at the Alhambra that explorer Christopher Columbus was commissioned by Ferdinand and Isabella before setting off to the Americas.

-We had to purchase tickets to visit the Alhambra well in advance for a set time slot because of the crowds and although we enjoyed our visit the sheer number of tourists visiting kind of made it hard to soak in the magnitude of history that the place represents.
+We had purchased tickets in advance for a specific time slot due to the crowds.
+While we enjoyed our visit, the sheer number of tourists made it challenging to fully appreciate the magnitude of history that the Alhambra represents.

 Alhambra Palace